Sleep Disorders Facts: Important Details About Sleep Health

 FAQs: Common Questions About Sleep Disorders

-A sleep disorder is a condition that repeatedly interferes with normal sleep patterns, leading to daytime impairment or health concerns.
+A sleep disorder is a condition that disrupts normal sleep patterns and affects daily functioning.

 Can sleep disorders affect mental clarity?